giatrakosg/Chaos/Chaos_Triangles/observations.md

 # Triangle Game
- The game this programm simulates works as follows.
+ The game this program simulates works as follows.
  Given three points

  1.Choose a point within the triangle they form.